spookyinfo/ProjectOne/README.md

 SSH into the control node and follow the steps below:
 - Copy the Ansible configuration file to /etc/ansible.
-- Update the hosts file to include the ELK Server
+- Update the hosts file to include the ELK Server.
 - Run the playbook, and navigate to Kibana to check that the installation worked as expected.